palewire/nrol-39-logo/README.md

 # nrol-39-logo

-A vector PDF of the official mission logo of NROL-39: Nothing is beyond our reach
+A vector PDF of the official mission logo of NROL-39.
+Released via a [Freedom of Information Act Request](https://www.muckrock.com/foi/united-states-of-america-10/nrol-39-mission-logo-78740/).